Women-are-wonderful effect

-The women-are-wonderful effect is the phenomenon found in psychological and sociological research which suggests that people associate more positive attributes with women when compared to men.
+The women-are-wonderful effect is the phenomenon found in psychological and sociological research which suggests that people associate more positive attributes with women than with men.
 This bias reflects an emotional bias toward women as a general case.

 The phrase was coined by Alice Eagly and Antonio Mladinic in 1994 after finding that both male and female participants tend to assign positive traits to women, with female participants showing a far more pronounced bias.
-Positive traits were assigned to men by participants of both genders, but to a far lesser degree.
+Positive traits were assigned to men by participants of both sexes, but to a far lesser degree.

 The authors supposed that the positive general evaluation of women might derive from the association between women and nurturing characteristics.
 This bias has been cited as an example of benevolent sexism.

 Background

 The term was coined by researchers Alice Eagly and Antonio Mladinic in a 1994 paper, where they had questioned the widely held view that there was prejudice against women.
 They observed that much of the research had been inconclusive in showing a bias.
 They had found a positive bias towards women in their 1989 and 1991 studies, which involved questionnaires given to students in the United States.

 In 1989, 203 psychology students of Purdue University were given questionnaires in groups of 20 and asked to assess subjects of both genders, which showed a more favourable attitude to women and female stereotypes.

 In 1991, 324 psychology students of Purdue University were given questionnaires in groups of 20 and asked to assess subjects of both genders.
 They evaluated the social categories of men and women, relating the traits and expectations of each gender through interviews, emotion-associations and free-response measures.
 Women were rated higher in attitudes and beliefs but not emotions.